mendix/docs/content/en/docs/refguide9/modeling/resources/task-queue.md

 * Microflows or Java actions that are executed in the background can *only* use the following types of parameters: Boolean, Integer/Long, Decimal, String, Date and time, Enumeration, committed Persistent Entity.
 * Background microflows or Java actions will start execution as soon as the transaction in which they are created is completed.
 This ensures that any data that is needed by the background microflow or Java action is committed as well.
 It is not possible to start a background microflow or Java action immediately, halfway during a transaction.
 Note that if the transaction is rolled back, the task is not executed at all.
 * In versions of Mendix below 9.9.0, the total amount of parallelism per node is limited to 40.
 This means that at most 40 queues with parallelism 1 can be defined, or a single queue with parallelism 40, or somewhere in between, as long as the total does not exceed 40.
-* Queued actions that have failed can't be rescheduled out-of-the-box in Mendix versions below 9.9.0.
+* Queued actions that have failed cannot be rescheduled out of the box in Mendix 9.8 and below.
 You can set up a scheduled microflow to re-attempt failed tasks.
 They can be queried from `System.ProcessedQueueTask` table.

 ### 4.3 High-Level Implementation Overview